 - We spend the night at our homestay

-- We meander through the busy streets this morning with a leisurely walking tour around Havana’s old town as we check out some of the Spanish colonial architecture and make our way towards the Bacardi building!
+- We will get lunch in the city that afternoon before soaking-up more of the celebrations around the streets.
+You can escape the busy streets a little as we check out some of the Spanish colonial architecture and make our way towards the Bacardi building!

 - We drink a few daiquiris in Ernest Hemingway’s favourite bar and the birthplace of the daiquiri itself!